DH5DAX/Cloudlog/API_QRZ_LOOKUP.md

 - `"Invalid JSON format"` - Request body is not valid JSON
 - `"Missing or invalid API key"` - API key is missing or invalid
 - `"Missing callsign parameter"` - Callsign field is missing or empty
+- `"Station profile does not belong to API key owner"` - Invalid station profile ID for this user
 - `"QRZ.com credentials not configured in system"` - System administrator needs to configure QRZ.com credentials
 - `"QRZ.com authentication failed"` - Invalid QRZ.com credentials
 - `"Callsign W1AW not found in QRZ.com database"` - Callsign not found